GRCLP1006 - Greece Cyclades

 Sifnos: Kastro – Faros – Panaghia Chrysssopighi – Platys Gialos

-Bus to Kastro (not included, around 15 min).
+Bus to Kastro (not included, about 15 min).
 You continue to Faros, with its beautiful little port, then Chryssopigí and its wonderful monastery; further on, you reach Platy Gialos.
 This hike combines some of the most beautiful spots on the island of Sifnos: the pleasant lanes of Kastro, the small harbor of Faros, the well-located monastery of Chryssopighi and the beautiful beach of Platys Gialos.
 The paths are among the most pleasant on the island, including the splendid monopati (path) between Kastro and Faros.
-Bus to Kamares (not include, around 20 min).
+Bus to Kamares (not include, about 20 min).

-About 4 hours of walking, 8km/5mi, +250m/820ft, -250m/820ft.
+About 3 hours of walking, 8km/5mi, +/-210m/690ft.
 Daypack to carry.

 Accommodation